OSPF Multi-Area

 | Totally NSSA | NSSA + blocks Type 3 (Cisco-proprietary) |

-For CCNA: know Normal, Stub, Totally Stubby, and NSSA exist.
+For CCNP: know Normal, Stub, Totally Stubby, and NSSA exist.
 Memorize the LSA types each blocks.

 Commands